m3kkis/discordbot-dan1k/README.md

 Same applies to the Mayor and Police role.

 ## Commands (so far)
+* `!arrest <name>` Arrest a player and send them to prison.
+Only police.
+* `!bail <optional:amount>` Bail out prison for free in time or pay the bail amount to get released from prison right away.
 * `!blackjack <amount>` play blackjack! $100 minimum.
 * `!buy <list_item_number>` buy an item from the store.
 * `!clear <amount>` clear the amount specified of messages from chat.